jacohanekom/sanitize/README.md

 * The sql_sensitive_list will be loaded on first run, and there after ignored.
 Once loaded the file will be renamed to sql_sensitive_list.processed
 * The release version runs under Docker.
 * By default the image will listen on port 8080, but this can be modified by editing the docker-compose file.
+* Due to the structure of the database, the update functionality will first delete the record, and then add a new one.
+* SQL Lite is being used for running units tests, as it is a quick way to test SQL queries.

 # Building Instructions
 A build script has been provided make.sh that runs on Linux Based Systems.
 This requires the latest version of Go available at https://go.dev.
 Running this script will build the latest